 However, PG has plenty of drawbacks.
 As it absorbs moisture quickly, it can cause dryness of the mouth.
 Yet this is nothing in comparison to the BIG problem.
 If PG is overheated during vaporization, it produces formaldehyde and carbonyl compounds.
-These are cancerous byproducts!
+These are suspected to be cancerous byproducts!

 A 2017 study by Troutt and DiDonato, published in the Journal of Alternative and Complementary Medicine, looked at the most popular marijuana thinning agents which include PG, VG, MCT, and PEG 400 (Polyethylene glycol).
 All four agents were heated to 450 degrees Fahrenheit.
 The researchers discovered that while PEG 400 produced the most harmful acetaldehyde and formaldehyde byproducts, PG produced far more formaldehyde than VG or MCT.